OWASP/Software-Component-Verification-Standard/en/0x13-V4-Package_Management.md

 ## Control Objective

-Open source components intended for reuse are often made available through a package repository.
+Open source components intended for reuse are often published to ecosystem-specific package repositories.
-Third-party operated repositories exist for many ecosystems, such as Maven Central, NPM, and PyPI.
+Centralized repositories exist for many build systems including Maven, .NET, NPM and Python.
 Repositories internal to an organization may additionally provide reuse of first-party components as well as access to trusted third-party components.